 Kyle Thygesen has served as a director since 2017.
-His current term expires in 2020.
+His current term expires in 2023.
 He has been very involved in many aspects of Vermont's agricultural industry since moving back to Vermont with his wife Jennifer in 2000.
 In 2003, Mr. Thygesen became a member of Yankee Farm Credit with the purchase of their farm in Tunbridge.
 From then to today, he, his wife Jennifer and son Keenan own and operate the Farmstead at Falls Hill, LLC.
-The farm has been an award winning organic dairy and now raises and sells registered dairy cattle.
-Currently, Mr. Thygesen is the Director for Milk Sourcing and Procurement for Stonyfield Organic, the nation's largest organic yogurt company.
-In his role, Mr. Thygesen manages all of the milk that Stonyfield purchases from cooperatives and milk sourced through their direct milk supply program.
-Since 2014 Stonyfield has grown the supply from 0 to 32 farm relationships throughout New England.
-Through this program, eight farms started brand new operations, six generational transfer plans were completed and now a robust supply program is in place.
-This has been achieved through collaborative efforts with producers and industry service providers.
-In 2019, his duties have now expanded to include milk procurement for Commonwealth Dairy and Siggi's Yogurt.
+Currently, Mr. Thygesen is the Director for Dairy Operations for Vital Farms.
+In his role, Mr. Thygesen manages the entire dairy portfolio and ownership of its long-term growth.
 He enjoys working to serve the agricultural industry and develop its present and future generations.
 He is active in volunteer work for 4-H and FFA.
 He and his wife Jennifer were awarded the 2017 Ed Gould Memorial award by Vermont 4H for their work with their 4H club and support of the state dairy program.